Change feed in Azure Cosmos DB

 _lsn is a batch ID that is added to the item within the context of the change feed only.
 The

 _lsn field doesn't exist on the original source item.
 In the change feed, the field represents the transaction ID.
 Many items may have the same

 Working with change feed

 You can work with change feed using the following options:

-Change feed is available for each logical partition key within the container, and it can be distributed across one or more consumers for parallel processing as shown in the image below.
+Change feed is available for each logical partition key within the container, and it can be distributed across one or more consumers for parallel processing.

 Features of change feed